MarioLisbona/CA-T2A2-API-Webserver/README.md

       ordered = True
 ```

-Those extra fields are the data that we want to be displayed with each post, the models that each post is linked to, users and replies.
+Those extra fields are the data that we want to be displayed with each post, the models that each post is linked to, user and replies.
 The code above is used to set this up.

 The code below demonstrates using the marshmallow methods to first create a nested variable for an individual user for each post, only displaying the name and email of the user.
 Because each post can have multiple replies, an extra method, `fields.List()` needs to be called so that replies are displayed as a list of replies.
 When displaying the replies, the post is omitted because we display the reply information already nested inside a response with post data.